Invoice Factoring vs. MCA Advances: You Be the Judge

 Another way to compare these two financings is that factoring as a method that a business owner uses to finance its “loan business“.
 Factoring is used to finance the business’s “terms of payment”.
 When a business offers 30, 45, or even 60 days for a customer to pay an invoice, that business is actually providing a short term loan to its customer.
 Such invoice “loans” to customers are part of the working capital of a business.
 Factoring is used literally to accommodate those invoice loans to customers.
 And, as a additional benefit, such liberal payment terms lead to more customers and larger orders.

-Lenders offering MCA and ACH financings have nothing to purchase or loan against.
-It is often called “crystal ball financing” which is offered to typically non-bankable business owners in need of emergency capital for some business equipment or for a location upgrade or similar.
-MCA and ACH advances are seldom used for financing B2B business owners and are more typically used to finance consumer service businesses such as restaurants or convenience stores.
+Financing companies offering MCA and ACH financings have nothing to actually purchase or loan against.
+It is, to some extent, high risk “crystal ball financing” which is offered to typically non-bankable business owners in need of new capital.
+Unlike finance receivables to “recoup” loaned capital to customers, merchant cash advance funds represent “new” capital.
+It is most often used for some business equipment that will lead to more sales or used for a location upgrade or similar.
+MCA and ACH advances are seldom used for (or should they be) financing current invoices for B2B business owners.
+They are much more often used to finance consumer service businesses such as restaurants, convenience stores, gyms, and other consumer retail operations.

 Client’s Risk of Repayment of the Advance

-In contrast, an MCA or ACH advance financing is always at risk due to a decline in future sales.
+In contrast, an MCA or ACH advance financing is always has the repayment risk due to a decline in future sales of the business.
 For example, what if your client’s business suddenly faces a competitor that cuts their pricing and forces your client to do the same?
 Future sales are at risk.
 Profits are also at risk and not assured.
-And now, the ability of the repayment of the “crystal ball” advance to the financing company is anything but assured.
-Evidencing additional risk, the MCA provider typically automatically draws its portion of daily sales cash , known as the retrieval rate, out of the business’s bank account.
+And now, the ability of the repayment of the advance to the financing company is anything but assured.
+Evidencing additional risk, the MCA provider typically automatically draws its portion of daily sales cash, known as the retrieval rate, out of the business’s bank account.
 If the sales are down and cash is not available, serious penalties for the business owner can apply.
-In some instances, when a business is in default, MCA lenders require refinance or “stacking advances“, forcing an owner to pay an addition payment on a new advance which can often become completely impossible to manage.

 Financing Your Clients: Factoring vs. Merchant Cash and ACH